Settings of Datama Compare Extension

 1.2.3.
 Analysis depth

-Adjust the level of detail available in the comment section.
+Adjust the level of detail provided in comments and explanations.

 1.2.4.
 Split Mix and Perf effects